 2F, 2-9-3 Kitazawa, Setagaya-ku (Shimokitazawa Station) Read more

 Craft Beer Market

 Planted right in the middle of one of Tokyo's busiest office districts, Craft Beer Market caused a minor sensation when it opened in 2011.
 Not without due cause, either: with all of its beers priced at a flat ¥780 per US pint, the 40-seater pub is undercutting the competition by a few hundred yen per drink.
 Choose from 30 draught beers, including local heavyweights like Baird, Aqula and Iwate Kura, plus the occasional imported microbrew.
 Good food, too.
-There's now also a Craft Beer Market in Jimbocho, which – unlike this one – opens on Saturdays too.
+Also check out the Craft Beer Markets in Awajicho and Jimbocho, the latter of which opens on Saturdays too.

 1-23-3 Nishi-Shimbashi, Minato-ku (Toranomon Station) Read more

 Opened by a trio of American homebrew enthusiasts in the summer of 2011, DevilCraft immediately stood out on the increasingly crowded Tokyo craft beer scene, for a simple reason: it was getting noticed because of its food.
 While you can always count on finding some top-grade offerings amongst the 15 draft beers on offer – sometimes including contract-brewed recipes by the owners themselves – it feels as though many customers are going for the Chicago-style deep dish pizzas as much as the beer.
-That should change when DevilCraft start brewing their own, at a new sister shop that's due to open in Hamamatsucho this spring.
+DevilCraft is working to change that though, having finally started brewing their own at a new sister shop in Hamamatsucho.

 4-2-3 Nihonbashi-Muromachi, Chuo-ku (Kanda Station) Read more